Birthstone information

 Three amazing gems to choose from...

-Then there are the moonstones – members of the large feldspar family, the most widespread minerals in the Earth’s crust which can be found in white, grey, black, peach, brown and that amazing blue, all with that incredible adularescence optical effect caused by light scattering between microscopic layers of feldspar.
-Like pearls, many cultures associate this stone with the moon and moonlight.
+Then there are the moonstones – members of the large feldspar family, the most widespread minerals in the Earth’s crust which can be found in white, grey, black, peach, brown & that amazing blue, all with that incredible adularescence optical effect caused by light scattering between microscopic layers of feldspar.
+Like pearls, many cultures associate this stone with the moon & moonlight.
 If you wanted to stretch the boundaries you could also include “rainbow moonstone” which is the marketing name of transparent feldspar that can show blue, yellow, orange and green…

 July - Ruby